 Individual State Earthquake Assistance (ISEA) funding is allocated based on a determination of risk, and not as a competitive grant award process.
 The risk determination is made and published annually by FEMA as the State Assistance Target Allocation Plan.

-The Fiscal Year 2022 plan determination is based on the Seismic Design Category (SDC) as outlined by the following:
+The Fiscal Year 2023 plan determination is based on the Seismic Design Category (SDC) per the 2020 NEHRP Recommended Seismic Provisions for New Buildings and Other Structures FEMA P-2082 as outlined by the following:

-- 2018 International Residential Code (IRC) SDC maps and at-risk population in a state.
+- International Code Council (ICC) approved 2024 International Building Code (IBC) SDC map and at-risk population in a state

-- A state or territory of high earthquake risk (with areas in the State boundary designated as SDC D0 or above per the 2018 International Residential Code SDC map and at-risk population over 50,000 based on 2010 US Census population.
-A state that has over 1000 square miles of high seismic area (SDC D or above per 2018 International Residential Code SDC map) will be eligible for a baseline amount plus an additional award amount.
+- A state or territory of high earthquake risk (with areas in the state boundary designated as SDC D or above per the 2024 IBC SDC map and at-risk population more than 50,000 based on 2020 US Census population.
+A state that has over 1000 square miles of high seismic area (SDC D or above per 2024 IBC SDC map) will be eligible for a baseline amount plus an additional risk-based award amount.

 Applicants should be aware that changes in areas of earthquake hazard within the state or territory and changes in population size affect the determination.